 Yes, I believe that we have lost something.
 But I don't think it's all bad.
 Things change and we have to evolve.
 Although I will keep many of my special recipe cards, like most people, I'm quite happy to ditch the paper.
 I have transferred the majority of my recipes to computer files and this blog.
 But it's those recipes that I get from other food bloggers, bloggers who share their stories, that are filling that void.
 Because those recipes have stories and it's those stories that give them meaning, I'll remember them.
 Because it's nice to remember people.

-Easy Quinoa salad (vegan and gluten-free)
+📋 Easy Quinoa salad recipe

 - 4 cups quinoa

 - 2 tablespoon lemon juice *** fresh lemon

 - 1 teaspoon salt

 - additional cilantro (optional)